EOSIO/eos/contracts/enable-kv/README.md

 ## Summary
-This README illustrastes the steps for usage of enable-kv.sh script with kv_map as an example.
+This README illustrates the steps for usage of enable-kv.sh script with kv_map as an example.
 Set your environment variables as follows before you begin the rest of the steps.
 1. export EOS_3_0=[eos 3.0 directory]
 1. export EOSIO_CDT_3_0=[eosio.cdt 3.0 directory]
 1. export PATH=$EOS_3_0/build/bin:$PATH